 - The part is actually bad but is incorrectly accepted as being good

 These incorrect decisions are called errors; the first one (incorrectly rejecting a good part) is called a Type 1 error, while the second one (incorrectly accepting a bad part) is called a Type 2 error.
-This Table shows the relationship of these errors to the measurement process:
+This Table shows the relationship between these errors to the measurement process:

 Committing a Type I error (the incorrect rejection of a perfectly good part) incurs an economic cost: you are throwing away or reworking something that didn’t need it, and it reduces the economic efficiency of the manufacturing operation.